Minugenty/Introduction-to-Deep-Learning-OvGU/README.md

  - Experimented how to assign a single label to input sequences of arbitrary length - text.
  - Implemented RNNs at the low level.
  - Explored the kinds of problems that arise when working with sequence data, specifically text.

+ ## 6. Text Classification with RNN (Part 2)

+ - Experimented on ways to improve the previous implementation.
+ - Implemented RNN using Keras to simplify the code.
+ - Used more advanced architectures such as LSTMs, stacked RNNs, bidirectional RNNs.